What is AAC?

 We may use a high-tech tool (e.g. a Speech Generating Device, or AAC app on an iPad), or a light-tech/paper-based tool (e.g. a communication book, or board).

-Many people might need symbols or pictures when communicating, including those who cannot yet read or spell.
+Many people might need symbols or pictures when communicating.
+This includes those people who cannot yet read or spell.
 We can introduce visual symbols that represent words or maybe phrases.
 Proloquo2Go is AssistiveWare’s symbol-based AAC solution.

 Benefits of AAC